 In this article you will read about:

-Jean Piaget developed a theory of cognitive development (1935) which explains how a child constructs a mental model of the world.
-He disagreed with the idea that intelligence was a fixed trait, and regarded cognitive development as a process which occurs due to biological maturation and interaction with the environment.
+Jean Piaget’s theory of cognitive development (1935) describes how a child creates a mental model of the world.
+Piaget rejected the concept of intelligence as a fixed trait and considered cognitive development a process that results from biological maturation and interaction with the environment.

-Jean Piaget’s take on learning, viewed as a modification in the state of knowledge, coherently integrates itself in the group of piagetian research on the subject of intelligence development.
+Piaget’s perspective on learning, viewed as a change in the state of knowledge, fits seamlessly with his Piagetian research on intelligence development.

 It is with children that we have the best chance of studying the development of logical knowledge, mathematical knowledge, physical knowledge, and so forth.